Jim Mulholland

-Jim Mulholland (born in Rockville Centre, New York) is an American television writer and film screenwriter.
+Jim Mulholland is an American television writer and film screenwriter.
+He was born in Rockville Centre, New York.

 Career

 At nineteen, he was the youngest writer ever on The Tonight Show Starring Johnny Carson.
 He has since won a Writers Guild Award and has received twenty Emmy nominations in the late-night comedy category.
 He co-wrote the screenplays for Amazon Women on the Moon, Oscar, The Ratings Game, Bad Boys, and television specials including SCTV comedy special Public Enemy #2.